 Here in Texas, barbecue is a way of life.
-From backdoor gas station windows to food trucks that own a lot for a line to circle around in, you can find barbecue in many shapes and sizes in Texas, but one damn thing is for certain: you better not insult the classics.
+From backdoor gas station windows to food trucks that own a lot for a line to circle around in, you can find smoked meat in many shapes and sizes in Texas, but one damn thing is for certain: you better not insult the classics.
 So whether you live in Texas and can spend a morning getting day-drunk waiting in line, or you’re reading from a chilly place like New York, these facts will you have you tasting the brisket melting on your tongue.

 1. There are four styles of Texas barbecue: Central Texas, South Texas, East Texas, and West Texas.
 The most popular of these styles, and the most copied, are the East and Central varieties — this is probably because the South and Western varieties involve less specific, tailored instructions.

 2. Central Texas BBQ is when the meat is given a sexy dry-rub with spices and cooked over pecan wood or oak wood using indirect heat.
 It’s popular in the hill country but is made all over Texas.
 Pecans – how much more Texan could one get?

 3. East Texas BBQ is slow-cooked to the point where the meat falls off the bone seamlessly after being marinated in a sweeter, tomato-like sauce.
 Hence, BBQ sauce.